 "Impact Analysis of Opportunities to Adapt to the Climate Change in Panevėžys Region" (2011) (in Lithuanian)

-National Research Programme "Lithuanian Ecosystems: Climate Change and Men's Impact" is being carried out in the period of 2010-2014.
-Yearly reports of the programme are available in the website of The Research Council of Lithuania:
+National Research Programme "Lithuanian Ecosystems: Climate Change and Human's Impact" is being carried out in the period of 2010-2014.
+Yearly reports of the programme are available in the website of The Research Council of Lithuania.

 MINISTRY OF ENVIRONMENT OF THE REPUBLIC OF LITHUANIA